-The intent of the Fats, Oil and Grease Management Program is to minimize the introduction of fats, oil and grease and petroleum products into the County owned collection system.
-Wastes containing fats, oil and grease and petroleum products shall be discharged to the County owned collection system only in accordance with the requirements set forth in this article.
-All facilities that discharge fats, oil and grease into the County owned collection system, with the exception of single family homes, shall comply with the Fats, Oil and Grease Management Program by installing required grease interceptor or grease trap.
-All car wash facilities that discharge petroleum products into the County owned collection system shall comply with the requirements of the Fats, Oil and Grease Management Program by installing the required sand and oil interceptor.
+The intent of the fats, oil and grease management program is to minimize the introduction of fats, oil and grease and petroleum products into the county owned collection system.
+Wastes containing fats, oil and grease and petroleum products shall be discharged to the county owned collection system only in accordance with the requirements set forth in this article.
+All facilities that discharge fats, oil and grease into the county owned collection system, with the exception of single family homes, shall comply with the fats, oil and grease management program by installing the required grease interceptor or grease trap.
+All car wash facilities that discharge petroleum products into the county owned collection system shall comply with the requirements of the fats, oil and grease management program by installing the required sand and oil interceptor.
+Vertical multi-unit residential shall comply with the requirements of the fats, oil, and grease management program by installing the required grease interceptor or grease trap for all non-residential areas where fats, oil, and grease may enter the county owned collection system.
+Non-residential areas include, but are not limited to, common areas or commercial areas within the complex.